Cunt: United Kingdom

-The first scripted uses of the word on British television occurred in 1979, in the ITV drama No Mama No. In Jerry Springer – The Opera (BBC, 2005), the suggestion that the Christ character might be gay was found more controversial than the chant describing the Devil as "cunting, cunting, cunting, cunting cunt".
+The first scripted uses of the word on British television occurred in 1979, in the ITV drama No Mama No. In Jerry Springer – The Opera (BBC, 2005), the suggestion that the Christ character might be gay proved to be more controversial than the chant describing the Devil as a "cunting, cunting, cunting, cunting cunt".
 In 2016, the BBC announced that there was "strong editorial justification" for airing especially profane dialogue from a 1978 Derek and Clive sketch in the BBC Four documentary The Undiscovered Peter Cook; containing 12 uses of "cunt" and 15 uses of "fuck" over its 70-second duration, the clip was named "almost certainly" the "most profanity riddled rant ever broadcast on British TV" by the Radio Times, and its broadcast was only allowed after BBC head of television Charlotte Moore gave her clear approval.

 In July 2007 BBC Three broadcast an hour-long documentary, entitled The 'C' Word, about the origins, use and evolution of the word from the early 1900s to the present day.
 Presented by British comedian Will Smith, viewers were taken to a street in Oxford once called Gropecunt Lane and presented with examples of the acceptability of "cunt" as a word.
 (Note that "the C-word" is also a long-standing euphemism for cancer; Lisa Lynch's book led to a BBC1 drama, both with that title.)

 The Attitudes to potentially offensive language and gestures on TV and radio report by Ofcom, based on research conducted by Ipsos MORI, categorised the usage of the word 'cunt' as a highly unacceptable pre-watershed, but generally acceptable post-watershed, along with 'fuck' and 'motherfucker'.
 Discriminatory words were generally considered as more offensive than the most offensive non-discriminatory words such as 'cunt' by the UK public, with discriminatory words being more regulated as a result.